Last updated: February 2, 2026

 A line is just a line until the market proves it is a valid level.
 This is key to determine support and resistance strength.

-- Volume Check: Look for high volume coinciding with the price rejection at your drawn level.
-High volume on a reversal confirms that major market participants are involved.
+• Volume Check: Look for high volume coinciding with the price rejection at your drawn level.
+High volume confirms that major market participants are defending the zone.

 5. Rules and Best Practices for Resistance Drawing

-- Double-check on larger timeframes: Never rely solely on an intraday chart (like M5 or M15).
-Intraday charts are prone to noise.
-Always check your drawn levels on the Daily (D1) or Weekly (W1) charts.
-If the zone is clearly visible on the higher timeframe, it dramatically increases the reliability of the signal and the accuracy of your charting.
+• The “Higher Timeframe” Filter: Never rely solely on intraday charts (M5/M15).
+Intraday levels are prone to noise.
+Always validate your zones on the Daily (D1) or Weekly (W1) charts.
+If the zone is invisible on the higher timeframe, it is likely too weak to hold a trade.

 6. How to Identify Strong Resistance Levels